 Dilini is an overseas qualified legal practitioner who has worked in Sri Lanka for more than 10 years.
 She has a Masters in Laws of International Trade from the University of Wales, and a Diploma in Legal Services in NSW.
 She is currently undertaking a Diploma in Law with the LPAB to complete her formal legal education in NSW.

 Vikki holds an honour’s degree in Applied Social Science and is a resident social worker for a humanitarian not for profit organisation, which works closely with refugees and asylum seekers in Australia, Malaysia, New Zealand and Thailand.
 She is currently completing a Diploma in Law at Sydney University, through the Legal Profession Admission Board.

-Eric is a Sydney lawyer who works in the areas of criminal defence and refugee law.
+Eric is a Sydney solicitor who has experience in areas of personal injury law, administrative law, criminal law and other areas of civil law.
+He is currently involved in a number of cases concerning the Commonwealth government’s duty of care to asylum seekers and refugees placed in off-shore locations such as Papua New Guinea and Nauru.
 Prior to his appointment as Deputy Director, he was a Voluntary Litigation Assistant with the Refugee Law Project.

 Associate Professor Catherine Renshaw

 Catherine is Deputy Head of the Thomas More Law School at the Australian Catholic University.
 Her research focuses on international law, international human rights law, particularly in Southeast Asia, and regional systems for the promotion and protection of human rights.
 She is widely published in the area of human rights law and policy.

 Professor Laurence Boulle